 A student must submit a residency exemption request form available here with supporting documentation to the Office of Residence Life to be considered for an exemption.
 Upon receipt of the residency exemption request, Office of Residence Life will forward the request along with the supporting documentation to the Student Disability Services or Student Medical Center for review.

 The University of Toledo does not provide personal care assistants to assist with eating, toileting, or dressing.
 If a student is planning to reside in university housing and requires personal care services, he or she must provide the Office of Residence Life with documentation from an appropriate agency or service that confirms the necessary assistance will be in place effective on the date of residency.

 When an individual serves as a personal care attendant for a

-Individuals requiring the use of a service/assistance animal on campus, including university housing, must meet the criteria for accommodations and/or services outlined by the Office of Accessibility.
+Individuals requiring the use of a service/assistance animal on campus, including university housing, must meet the criteria for accommodations and/or services outlined by the Student Disability Services.